3mdeb/blog.3mdeb.com/source/_posts/2014-08-18-linux-rpi-and-usb-over-ip.markdown

            :  0 - Mass Storage / SCSI / Bulk-Only (08/06/50)
 ```

+Where `192.168.1.3` is an IP of RPi.
 Everything seems to be ok.
-So let's try to attach it and do some test:
+So let's try to
+attach it and do some test:

 ```
 [22:31:11] pietrushnic:~ $ sudo usbip attach -r 192.168.1.3 -b 1-1.2